 Christi was left with costly medical bills after complications resulting from undiagnosed type 2 diabetes.
 Even with health insurance, she was still stuck with a high deductible bill for her 8-day hospital stay.
 Through her fundraiser, Christi raised the $2,300 needed to pay off her medical bills completely.

 While living with diabetes can be difficult, know that there are many resources available to help relieve your financial burden.
 Through medical fundraising, you can quickly and easily raise the money you need to pay for life-saving diabetes treatment and supplies.
-Plus, with free fundraising through GoFundMe, more of the money you raise goes directly to pay for your treatment.
-Sign up today and start your own fundraiser so you can access the healthcare you need without the high costs.
+Plus, with fundraising through GoFundMe, more of the money you raise goes directly to pay for your treatment.
+Sign up today and start your own fundraiser so you can access the medical care and diabetes care you need without the high costs.